 Can 232key run as a service?

-No, because a true Windows service cannot not have a user interface.
+No, because Windows services run in a separate session and cannot send keystrokes to the user's desktop session.
 However, with a Plus license, you can use the auto-start function and minimize 232key to the notification area to run it as a background process.

 Am I allowed to distribute 232key?

 You are not allowed to redistribute the binary files.
 Due to the licensing conditions of a third-party library and the programming tools used to make 232key, there's nothing we can do about this.
 232key is meant to be downloaded and installed by end users on general purpose desktop computers.
 Please see our EULA for details.

 You may, however, resell license keys and send your customers to the download link to our software.
 Please consult our reseller page for further information.

 Nowhere, 232key is not open source software.
 The free version is free as in beer, not as in speech.

 How do I fix problems with high DPI displays?